electricimp/AzureIoTHub/examples/README.md

 ### Manually Register A Device In IoT Hub

-We will register the device via the Azure portal.
+Here we will register the device via the Azure portal.
 Please note that devices can also be registered programmatically by using the Electric Imp AzureIoTHub library’s *AzureIoTHub.Registry* class methods.

 1. In the [Azure portal](https://portal.azure.com/), open your IoT hub.